Is Jon Brumley Texas Venture Labs a venture fund?

 The Cockrell School of Engineering is a founding partner of Texas Venture Labs.
 In that role, Texas Venture Labs works directly with the Cockrell School in providing educational opportunities for students interested in entrepreneurship and a resource for the school’s programs in technology commercialization.

 What is the relationship between Texas Venture Labs and UT’s Office of Technology Commercialization (OTC)?

 Texas Venture Labs works with OTC to help their commercialization efforts.
 Currently Texas Venture Labs is working with OTC to identify technologies from OTC that Texas Venture Labs can help build into sustainable businesses.

 What are the differences between the OTC and Texas Venture Labs?

 OTC is the university unit that is responsible for disclosure, patenting and licensing of intellectual property developed at the university.
 Texas Venture Labs is a program to drive cross campus entrepreneurship, innovation and company formation.

 Where can I learn more about your program?

-We host office hours with the current group of Venture Partners every Wednesday from 12:30 PM – 1:30 PM at One Twenty 5 Cafe in the ATT Executive Education and Conference Center.
-If you’re unable to attend and have questions, please contact us at infoTVL@mccombs.utexas.edu.
+We host office hours with the current group of Venture Partners in Rowling Hall.
+If you would like to schedule a time to attend and have questions, please contact us at infoTVL@mccombs.utexas.edu.